maxfortun/Centos7_OpenVPN/README.md

 Run set_local_routing.sh then set_iptables.sh.
 Test your config to make sure it works.
 If everything is ok, then persist using save_routing.sh.

+Make sure your default route is properly set in /etc/sysconfig/network

 It may be possible to avoid using iptables and use firewalld instead.
 I have not tested these.
 firewall-cmd --permanent --add-service openvpn